flutter/website/src/content/ui/adaptive-responsive/safearea-mediaquery.md

 ---
 title: SafeArea & MediaQuery
 description: >-
-  Learn how to use SafeArea to create an adaptive app.
+  Learn how to use SafeArea and MediaQuery to create an adaptive app.
 ---

 This page discusses how and when to use the